Battle of the Milvian Bridge: Vision of Constantine

 La vision de Constantin by Jacob Punel (ca. 17th century).

 It is commonly understood that on the evening of 27 October with the armies preparing for battle, Constantine had a vision which led him to fight under the protection of the Christian God.
 Some details of that vision, however, differ between the sources reporting it.

 Lactantius states that, on the night before the battle, Constantine was commanded in a dream to "delineate the heavenly sign on the shields of his soldiers" (On the Deaths of the Persecutors 44.5).
 He followed the commands of his dream and marked the shields with a sign "denoting Christ".
-Lactantius describes that sign as a "staurogram", or a Latin cross with its upper end rounded in a P-like fashion.
+Lactantius seems to describe that sign as a "staurogram", or a Latin cross with its upper end rounded in a P-like fashion, though his wording is imprecise.
 There is no certain evidence that Constantine ever used that sign, as opposed to the better known Chi-Rho sign described by Eusebius.